 We will ensure that the learning of RSE is inclusive and meets the needs of all our pupils, including those with Special Educational Needs and Disabilities by delivering it in a range of full class and smaller group settings.
+We recognise that those with SEND are often more vulnerable to sexual harassment and abuse and that we need to ensure that children are supported to develop appropriate strategies and attitudes to keep themselves safer.
+We understand that students with SEND have as much right to receive the whole RSE curriculum as other students.

 We have a duty under the Equalities Act 2010, to ensure that our provision is inclusive of all pupils.
-We understand that a significant proportion of our pupils will not identify as heterosexual or cisgender (where their birth sex correlates to their gender identity).
+We understand that a proportion of our pupils will not identify as heterosexual or cisgender (where their birth sex correlates to their gender identity).
 We understand that our provision must meet their needs and recognise that all pupils will learn more about healthy relationships if RSE is fully inclusive.
 We will also carefully consider special educational needs or disability, religion, cultural and linguistic background when planning and delivering RSE.
 It is essential that our RSE teaching is sensitive to the range of religious and cultural views about sexual behaviour whilst still ensuring that pupils have access to the learning they need to stay safe, healthy and understand their rights as individuals.
 This will include clear, impartial scientific information on matters such as the changes of puberty, abortion and assisted conception, as well as covering the law in relation to, for example, forced-marriage and female genital mutilation (FGM).
-We ensure our RSE provision fosters gender equality and LGBT+ equality and we value the difference amongst our pupils and their families and, in addressing different views and beliefs, seek to promote respect and understanding.
+We ensure our RSE provision fosters gender equality and LGBTQ equality and we value the difference amongst our pupils and their families and, in addressing different views and beliefs, seek to promote respect and understanding.

 We will teach about RSE themes relevant to all, using examples of different sexual orientations, gender identities, lifestyles and faith backgrounds.
+We have a duty to teach fundamental British Values, which include individual liberty, mutual respect and respect for those of different faiths and beliefs.
 We will accept and celebrate difference, enabling young people to question respectfully their views and those of others.
 We will encourage respect and positive communication and discourage abuse and exploitation.
 We will not ask pupils to represent the views of a particular religious or cultural group, sexual orientation or gender identity to their peers, unless they choose to do so.
-In relation to those with special educational needs or disability, we will ensure our RSE programme includes them and is suitable for their individual needs.